Posted on April 7, 2020 in FCA

 The DOJ’s recent revisions to its Justice Manual created a new path for self-disclosing potential fraud to the government – one which is unique in its ability to defray the costs of potential False Claims Act violations.

 In 2015, Deputy Attorney General Sally Quillian Yates released a memo entitled Individual Accountability for Corporate Wrongdoing, more commonly known as the Yates Memo.
 The Yates Memo ordered a focus on identifying individuals responsible for corporate FCA violations.
-It was also the first official mention of applying the concept of cooperation credit, generally used in criminal sentencing, to the government’s settlement considerations in civil FCA cases.
+It was also the first official mention of applying the concept of cooperation credit, generally used in criminal sentencing, as is explained by a car accident lawyer natick ma, to the government’s settlement considerations in civil FCA cases.
 In the Yates Memo, the DOJ linked cooperation credits to corporations providing it with information about individuals involved in the alleged misconduct, “regardless of their position, status, or seniority” and noted that credit for cooperation would only be provided in civil matters if entities provided facts regarding individuals’ misconduct too.

 This condition of cooperation applies equally to corporations seeking to cooperate in civil matters; a company under civil investigation must provide to the Department all relevant facts about individual misconduct in order to receive any consideration in the negotiation.